myhades/ha-clash-controller/README.md

 ## Supported Version

-This integration should work with most of the Clash cores since they share the same RESTful API.
-This includes vanilla, premium and meta cores, etc.
+This integration is known to work with meta cores, and it should work with most of the Clash cores since they share the same RESTful API.
+This includes vanilla, premium and etc.
+If you experience any issues with your core selection, please let me know.

 > [!IMPORTANT]
 > Make sure external controller option is enabled.